huncholane/regex_folder_macro/README.md

   - `m` (multiline): `^` and `$` match the start and end of lines, not just the entire input.
   - `x` (extended): allows whitespace and comments starting with `#` inside the regex.

-### Each regex file is a structure with 4 main implementations
+### Each regex file is a structure with the following implementations

 1. `from_str(text: &str)` Finds a single match within the given string.
 2. `from_file(filename: &str)` Finds a single match after opening the given filename.